Things to do in Venice

 Boutique Hotels

-• If you prefer stay away from the hustle of the city, you should consider staying on Lido island which has a fantastic selection of boutique hotels and is very well connected with the rest of Venice via vaporettos.
+• If you prefer to stay away from central Venice, consider staying on Lido Island which offers a fantastic selection of boutique hotels and is very well connected with the rest of Venice via vaporettoes.
 It is closer to the airport as well.

-• If you're up for exploring Lido in a span of 2 hours, you can rent a cycle and ride around the island.
-Most rentals give you a map as well, making your cycle trip all the more fun.
+• If you're up for exploring Lido in 2 hours, you can rent a cycle and ride around the island.

-• Winters near this beach can be quite harsh, but the rest of the year the climate is quite pleasant.
+• Winters on Lido can be quite harsh but the rest of the year the climate is quite pleasant.

 Venice Hop on Hop off Boat Tour